Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 marcus took fredrick with him and slaina could hide.

-salina doesnt get trusted and offers to walk towards
+salina doesnt get trusted and offers to walk towards marcus' lair

-the same letter symbol of the letter is on the symbol.
+the same symbol of the letter is on the door of marcus' lair.

 aki sneaks into the house and opens the locked door

-and aki also rolls investigation in the drawer. drawer contains a diary entry of Marcus which has the information he has.
+and aki also rolls investigation in the drawer. drawer contains a diary entry of Marcus which has the information about semyon, and verdant possibly.being manipulated by him.

 ratronus is panicking and looking around, since he learned about an overlord.
 He walsk out of the building